7th Engineer Support Battalion (United States)

-The 7th Engineer Support Battalion (7th ESB – "Big Red") is an engineering support unit of the United States Marine Corps and is headquartered at Marine Corps Base Camp Pendleton, California.
+The 7th Engineer Support Battalion (7th ESB – "Big Red 7") is an engineer support unit of the United States Marine Corps and is headquartered at Marine Corps Base Camp Pendleton, California.
 The unit falls under the command of 1st Marine Logistics Group and the I Marine Expeditionary Force.

 Mission statement

-Provide general engineering support of an expeditionary nature to the Marine Expeditionary Force (MEF), to include mobility, counter mobility and survivability enhancements, Explosive Ordnance Disposal (EOD), and general supply support to include the handling, storage and distribution of bulk water and fuel.
+7th ESB provides mobility, countermobility, survivability, general engineering, and explosive ordnance disposal support to I Marine Expeditionary Force (MEF) in order to enable the tactical agility and mobility of the Marine Air Ground Task Force (MAGTF).